devsdocs/binary/README.md

 # HerokuDriveRclone
-Access Your Google Drive Folder using Rclone, Heroku and Google Service Account (SA)
+Access Your Google Drive Folder via Heroku using Rclone and Google Service Account (SA)

 # Credits
   - <a href="https://github.com/developeranaz">developeranaz</a>